Binamra7/fastify-redis-channels-sse-example/README.md

 ## Usage

-To try this example make sure you have up and running Redis server on the default host `localhost' and port `6379`.
+To try this example make sure you have up and running Redis server on the default host `localhost` and port `6379`.
 For more info about the installation see on Redis [download](https://redis.io/download) page.

 Start a server with a command: